 A Descriptive Blog Name Can Limit Your Growth

 What if you choose XYZ Cakes as your domain name?

 Right now you make fantastic cakes – but down the road you may choose to expand your business to include cookies, pies, and specialty breads.

-What then?
 Your domain is XYZ Cakes.